 If you want to upgrade your PC with a high-performance card for gaming you'll need to be willing to spend anything ranging from around £100 right up to as much as some might consider spending on an entire PC.
 Budget then, will be your first constraint.

-Plus, there's a new entry-level model - the RX 550.
+Plus, there's an entry-level model - the RX 550.
 This costs under £80 (although more for overclocked versions) and is aimed at e-sports gamers and will play titles such as CS:GO and League of Legends.

 If you want to play at 1080p resolutions with all the details turned up to 'Ultra' then you'll want something a lot more powerful, such as an Nvidia GTX 1070 or 1080.
-AMD now has two cards to compete with Nvidia in the form of the new Radeon RX Vega range which goes on sale 14 August.
-ASUS and other board makers have already announced overclocked versions.
+AMD now has two cards to compete with Nvidia in the form of the Radeon RX Vega range.

 In the mid-range, around £300, is the Nvidia GTX 1060 and AMD RX 580.
 They may not break many speed records, but they're optimised for virtual reality, and will appeal if you're building (or upgrading) a PC to use with a VR headset.

 If price is no object, then the GTX 1080 Ti is the current benchmark topper.
 It starts at around £699, but you'll pay more for an overclocked version, up to £800 or so.
 (There's also the Titan Xp, but this isn't really what we'd consider a consumer graphics card, so we haven't reviewed it.